Getting Started

 macOS

-- On first launch, macOS may show a security prompt — right-click the app and select “Open”
+- On first launch, macOS may show a security prompt — right-click the app and select “Open”.

-Linux
+Linux (AppImage)

-chmod +x Salpa-*.AppImage - Run:
+chmod +x Salpa-*.AppImage

-- Launch Salpa from the Start Menu
+Run the .exe installer and follow the prompts.
+Launch Salpa from the Start Menu when it finishes.

 First launch